The Key (smartcard): Credit balance

-keyGo began using a credit balance system, similar to London's Oyster card.
+keyGo initially used a prepaid credit-balance system similar to London's Oyster card.
 This worked by charging an initial £25 charge when activating keyGo as an initial balance, with additional £25 top-ups being taken automatically when the card's balance goes below £5.
 A minimum balance of £5 was required for keyGo to be used for travel.

 Customers could also top up their keyGo balance at Payzone locations within the keyGo validity area.
-At Payzone locations, you could top up your keyGo balance by any amount between £5 and £100.
+At Payzone locations, customer could top up their keyGo balance by any amount between £5 and £100.

 From 24 January 2018, keyGo moved from a pay-as-you-go system to a post-pay system, where customers' linked payment methods are charged directly as opposed to depleting credit.
 Existing credit balances would be used before attempting to charge a linked payment method.
 Customers can also have any positive balance on their keyGo account refunded to them through the keyGo section of Southern or Thameslink's websites.

 From 13 February 2021, customers can no longer add credit to their keyGo balance at Payzone locations.